aahil-spec/the-last-floor/README.md

 esc is used to uncapture your mouse cursor

 how to play
-download the game zip file
+download the game zip file in itch.io : https://aahil1.itch.io/the-last-floor
 extract the folder onto your computer double click the game exe file to start playing

+you can also download the zip file here in godot and then import this project in godot

 credits
 created by Aahil and Afan